Haywhyprime88/Kultra-Mega-Stores/README.md

 No, the company did not spend wisely on shipping based on how urgent the orders were.
-Express Air, which is the fastest and most expensive, was used almost the same way for all types of orders — even for low-priority orders that didn’t need fast delivery.
+Express Air, which is the fastest and most expensive, was used almost the same way for all types of orders, even for low-priority orders that didn’t need fast delivery.
-Delivery Truck, which is slow but cheap, was used in most of the orders — even though those that should be delivered faster. in conclusion,The company didn’t use the right shipping for each order.Urgent orders didn’t always get fast delivery, and some normal orders got expensive shipping for no reason.
+Delivery Truck, which is slow but cheap, was used in most of the orders, even though those that should be delivered faster. in conclusion,The company didn’t use the right shipping for each order.Urgent orders didn’t always get fast delivery, and some normal orders got expensive shipping for no reason.

 ## Tools Used

 •	Microsoft SQL Server

-•	Excel (for data verification)

 ________________________________________

 Prepared by: **Arinde Ayooluwa**